 source ~/.bashrc

-The source command reloads your shell configuration immediately so the new PATH takes effect without logging out.
+The # NEOVIM_APPIMAGE_PATH_START/END markers keep the export grouped for easy removal, and the source command reloads your shell configuration immediately so the new PATH takes effect without logging out.

 cat <<'EOF' >> ~/.zshrc